Peter Kelly (judge): Legal career

-Early judicial career
+Judicial career

 High Court

-Kelly was appointed a Judge of the High Court in 1996 at the age of 46.
+Kelly was appointed a High Court judge in 1996 at the age of 46.
 He was the judge-in-charge of the Chancery List between 1997 and 1999 and the Judicial Review List between 1999 and 2003.

-Early in his career as a High Court judge he clashed with the government over the treatment of vulnerable young people.
+Early in his career on the bench in High Court, he clashed with the government over the treatment of vulnerable young people.
 In 2000 he put in place a mandatory injunction requiring government ministers to provide specialist support care for underage patient.
 This provoked controversy with the government as if not followed, it would have held the relevant minister in contempt of court.
 An appeal to the Supreme Court of his decision was subsequently upheld.

-He became the first president of the Association of Judges of Ireland in 2011.
+He became the first President of the Association of Judges of Ireland in 2011.
 In 2013, he accused the then government of taking apart the legal system "brick by brick".

 Commercial Court

-He was appointed as the presiding judge over a newly established Commercial Court within the High Court in 2004 to hear cases which were complex or with a claim in excess of €1 million.
+He was appointed as the presiding judge over a newly established Commercial Court within the High Court in 2004, which was tasked to hear cases which were complex or with a claim in excess of €1 million.
 The structure of the court came about following rules which he proposed to the Superior Court Rules Committee and were accepted by the Minister for Justice.
 It was launched in October 2004.

-Kelly continued to preside over the court throughout the Post-2008 Irish economic downturn.
-He heard high profile cases arising out of the economic crash including cases involving Anglo Irish Bank, Seán Quinn, Mick Wallace and ACC Bank.
+Kelly continued to preside over the court throughout the post-2008 Irish economic downturn.
+He heard high-profile cases arising out of the economic crash including cases involving Anglo Irish Bank, Seán Quinn, Mick Wallace and ACC Bank.
 He awarded a €2.2 billion judgment against Quinn.
 Kelly said that while presiding over the Commercial Court he witnessed "national and international fraud, sharp practice, chicanery and dishonesty".

 Court of Appeal

-The establishment of the Court of Appeal led to his appointment in October 2014 as one of the first six ordinary judges of the court.
+In 2014, following the establishment of the Court of Appeal, he was elevated as a judge of the court.
+He was one of the first six ordinary judges of the court.